 And the third direction is consulting.
 These are our Yozma circles – hi-tech industry leaders who have reached such a high level of professionalism to provide consulting services.

 How do these tech leaders circles work?

 Let’s say we have a client who needs to make a decision on the website architecture with hundreds of thousands of visitors a month.
 They need the right structure to process everything quickly, the right technology that they will not have to change in 2 years.
-And we recommend an expert that can provide consulting to them, identify their needs and give advice that can save a lot of money.
+In this case we can offer to outsource website development: we recommend an expert that can provide consulting to them, identify their needs and give advice that can save a lot of money.

 Or, for instance, a startup interested in entering the US market.

 The founders need to know what steps to take to be successful.
 We have cool marketing experts in our circles who can build the right strategy, and help with business development.